CONGRESSIONAL DISTRICTS: PA-7, 8, 9

 AUTHORITY: Section 216 of the Flood Control Act of 1970

-The study will focus primarily on the originally authorized purposes of flood damage reduction and down stream recreational releases, with additional consideration given to associated environmental, water supply, low flow augmentation and in-lake recreational opportunities, to identify possible improvements to the existing structure, infrastructure, and operations.
+The study focuses primarily on the originally authorized purposes of flood damage reduction, with additional consideration given to associated environmental, recreation, water supply, low flow augmentation and inlake recreational opportunities, to identify possible improvements to the existing structure, infrastructure, and operations.
 The FE Walter Dam was authorized by the 1946 Flood Control Act and constructed for Flood Damage Reduction in 1961.
 The project has provided $256,000,000 in flood damage prevention since its inception.
 USACE began operating with limited releases specifically for whitewater recreation in 1968 and an additional Recreation authorization was subsequently added in WRDA 1988.
 Annual operating plans are developed each year based on storage availability which currently support an $4 billion tourism industry and provides jobs to 37,500 people in the state.